petk/php-build-system/docs/php-installation.md

 When packaging the PHP built files for certain *nix system, many times some additional environment variables help customize the installation locations and PHP package information:

+* `EXTENSION_DIR` - absolute path that overrides path to extensions shared objects (`.so` files).
+By default as noted above it is set to `/usr/lib/php/extensions/...` or `/usr/local/lib/php/20230831`.

 ```sh
 ./configure \